 Anna Marie Shogren

-As a thinker committed to abstraction, concept, and visual composition, I have long been attracted to the line dividing dance and visual art.
+As a thinker committed to social organization and visual composition, I have long been attracted to the line dividing dance and visual art.
 My dances fall towards structurally avant guard, sculptural, experiential, while installation work, reversely, stays near to a physical, bodily cusp.

 The work I am pursuing is both conceptual and folk, or rather, postfolk; the process aims to infuse an atmosphere with a set of socially oriented ideas, though made from the detailed, organic, and often improvisational material of folk arts.
 I work from a desire to reintegrate function with dance as both a medium and a communal experience, focusing on the current human hunger for liveness and corporeal exchange.
 Now is a time when bodily happenings and kinesthetic information are finding a renewed contemporary uniqueness and dependability.

 My work features observation, placing emphasis on details that may otherwise be overlooked.
 Often in a quiet shade of energy and at a pace where one can key into ones surroundings, the intention is to offer the audience opportunity for introspection and notice the softly offered motives of the work.
 Easing the understanding of one’s own vessel, and subsequently others’.